-A consolidated written report for each child is sent to parents at the end of the Third Term which shows marks and grades for all three terms.
-This is also sent online to parents.
-These reports outline the child's progress within all areas of the curriculum, including their strengths and talents.
+A consolidated report for each child is published to parents at the end of the Third Term which shows marks and grades for all three terms.
+These reports outline the child's progress within all areas of the curriculum, including their strengths and talents through class teacher comments.

 Skill Based Pupil Tracker: Student progress is effectively tracked through a Skill Based Tracker.
 Teachers regularly make objective observations of children through regular assessments for learning (AfLs).
 Teachers use this to inform further planning for each child.

 The student progress tracker maintained by teachers indicate the following levels:

 Emerging (w1) Basic concepts not clear, needs ongoing direct support.
-Zinciging (W1) Evidence of some progress in learning.
-Has basic concepts but needs guided support.
-Developing (w2) Evidence of progress towards relevant learning outcome but is not consistent.
+Evidence of some progress in learning.
+Developing (w2) Has basic concepts but needs guided support.
+Evidence of progress towards relevant learning outcome but is not consistent.
 Achieved (m) Is able to apply the concepts as relevant, minimal support needed.
-Visible Acmeved (III) evidence that learning outcome is met most of the time Extending (a1) Works independently to reach to the correct solution by recognizing existing Extending (e1) connections in learning.
+Visible evidence that learning outcome is met most of the time Extending (e1) Works independently to reach to the correct solution by recognizing existing connections in learning.
 Consistent evidence that learning outcome is met.
-Independently applies the concept to complex situations and connects ideas Excelling (e2) in novel ways.
+Excelling (e2) Independently applies the concept to complex situations and connects ideas in novel ways.
 Consistent evidence of advanced understanding of learning observed.

-Common reporting in Middle and Senior (ICSE) and MYP
+Common reporting in Middle and Senior (ICSE) and MYP Feedback:

-Feedback: